Organisations and Projects

 Convoy provides the tools to properly categorise your data.
 These tools are organisations and projects.

 An organisation is the highest level namespace within a Convoy instance.
-It comprises several projects.
+It contains several projects.
 Ideally, this should map to a real-world organisation or some form of high-level grouping.

-As a new user, an organization can be created by clicking on the Create Organisation on the dashboard:
+As a new user, an organization can be created by clicking on the Create Organization on the dashboard:

 To switch between organizations, open the current organization's settings, or create a new organization, use the account dropdown on the right of the top bar.

 Adding new members

 In the Community Edition, all users are superusers, so all users can invite other team members.